9mat/FCND-Controls-CPP/writeup.md

 #### Implement altitude controller in C++

-It is implemented in `QuadControl::AltitudeControl` function
+It is implemented in `QuadControl::AltitudeControl` function, using PDI control, with gain for P-component `kpPosZ = 18`, gain for D-component `kpVelZ=6` (note: this is multiplied with the P-gain), and gain for I-component `kiPosZ = 2`.

 ```c++
 float QuadControl::AltitudeControl(float posZCmd, float velZCmd, float posZ, float velZ, Quaternion<float> attitude, float accelZCmd, float dt)